 Teenage and adult bedwetting

 Our experience has shown treatment can be just as successful with teenagers and adults.
-Adults need to be aware that alcohol can contribute to bed wetting by suppressing the hormone vasopressin (antidiuretic hormone), which reduces the volume of urine produced at night.
-Following treatment it should be possible to consume alcohol and not wet the bed.
+Adults need to be aware that alcohol can contribute to bed wetting by suppressing the hormone vasopressin (antidiuretic hormone).
+This hormone helps to reduces the volume of urine produced at night.
+Following bedwetting treatment it should be possible to consume alcohol and not wet the bed.

 Bedwetting – What not to do